-We recently interviewed expert farmers, Tim & Grace Lukens of Grace Harbor Farms.
-They shared with us the ins-and-outs of the successes (and failures!) of their farming business in Washington state.
-Although the Lukens began their business with only two goats, their hobby soon turned into a viable business that now brings in close to $2 million in sales each year.
+We recently interviewed expert farmers, Tim & Grace Lukens of Grace Harbor Farms, who began with only two goats.
+But their hobby soon turned into a viable business that now rakes in close to $2 million in sales each year.

 How do I start my own farm?